Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Ablation studies

 \subsection{Identification of desired information to unlearn}

-\textbf{NSPU effectively unlearns targeted domain information.} To validate whether the proposed NSPU truly removes the intended information, rather than discarding unrelated or spurious knowledge, we conduct an ablation examining the nature of the ``forgotten'' content.
-Since the shadow unlearning process operates on anonymized data, it becomes essential to verify that the model is indeed forgetting the specific entity associated with each unlearning request.
-The Latent Representation Aligner plays a crucial role here—it bridges anonymized and original representations while maintaining inversion resistance to prevent sensitive information leakage.

-Although Appendix Table \ref{tab:mlp_results} demonstrates the overall performance of this deanonymization module, it is equally important to assess how closely the reconstructed activation vectors approximate the original non-anonymized activations.
-Table \ref{tab:av_similarity} reports the domain-wise similarity between these pairs across different models.
-We incorporate an \textit{InvOptScore} regularization term that penalizes overly high similarity, thereby balancing semantic alignment with privacy preservation.
-The obtained results show that the projected vectors maintain meaningful semantic correspondence to their originals, confirming the module’s ability to localize the correct knowledge while respecting data privacy constraints.
+To validate that NSPU targets intended information rather than spurious knowledge, we conduct an ablation to examine the forgotten content.
+Since Shadow Unlearning operates on anonymized data, verifying that the model erases the specific entity per request is essential.
+The Latent Representation Aligner bridges anonymized and original representations while maintaining inversion resistance to prevent leakage.
+While Appendix~\ref{sec:trianing_mlp} Table~\ref{tab:mlp_results} details overall performance, Table~\ref{tab:av_similarity} assesses how closely reconstructed activation vectors approximate original activations across domains and models.
+We use an \textit{InvOptScore} regularization term to penalize excessive similarity, balancing semantic alignment with privacy.
+The results confirm meaningful semantic correspondence in projected vectors, validating the module's ability to localize correct knowledge under privacy constraints.
+Similarly, entity-level analysis (Table~\ref{tab:entity-wise-similarity}) shows NSPU consistently erases targeted representations 83\% of the time on average while retaining remaining domain knowledge.

-\textbf{NSPU precisely removes the targeted entity information.} To further investigate whether NSPU unlearns the correct information associated with each unlearning request, we perform a fine-grained, attribute-level analysis.
-This study isolates single-entity samples to eliminate potential confounding factors arising from co-occurring entities.
-Table \ref{tab:entity-wise-similarity} presents the corresponding entity-wise cosine similarity scores.
-The results reinforce our hypothesis—NSPU consistently erases the intended entity representations, thereby satisfying the objective of faithful and entity-specific unlearning while retaining remaining domain knowledge.